 That pullback was largely rooted in fears that rising interest rates would crimp AGNC Investment’s future cash flows, as higher interest rates are presumed to tend to crimp overall lending activity.
 That’s only partly accurate.
 Higher rates can do mortgage REITs more good than harm if the underlying reason for rising rates is a strong economy.

 REITs, by the way, are pools of money that allow individuals liquid access to real estate investments that wouldn’t otherwise be available to most retail investors.
 And a portfolio of mortgages is hardly the only way to develop a REIT.

 It’s a brilliant strategy, as its more than 3o% top-line growth from 2016 to 2018 shows.
-Whitestone’s forward yield is approaching 9%, which isn’t the highest among the monthly dividend stocks in focus, though it’s a solid return relative to the risk shareholders are assuming.
+Whitestone’s dividend yield is 8.5%, which isn’t the highest among the monthly dividend stocks in focus, though it’s a solid return relative to the risk shareholders are assuming.